Frankgu3528/FrankGu3528/README.md

 I used to  worked in [Center for Data Science](http://cds.zju.edu.cn/) to apply some Deep model to tabular and time series data.Now I am working on training some big model to EEG data to create some thrilling BCI projects at [BrainNet](https://github.com/ZJU-BrainNet).
 You can visit my homepage to learn more.

 Becides research, I'm also a fan of photography.
 I am fond of collecting old camaras and visit new places.
+Also，I am a enthusiastic quant trader, I trade stocks, crypto and gold.